smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 Controlling a module is seat-based, depending on what seat you are sitting in you may or not be able to control certain modules.
 For example, only the person sitting in a specific seat can control that seat.
 Some modules allow multiple users to access and some only allow one at a time.
 Access to a module depends on the OEMs configuration.

 ### Setting Your Seat
-The first step and before sending any set moudle data RPCs you should have the user select their seat.
+The first step and before sending any set module data RPCs you should have the user select their seat.
 Seat location may affect the modules a user can control depending on the OEMs rules.
 The default seat location is `Driver`.
 Seat location can be updated by setting the `userLocation` property in `SDLSetGlobalProperties` and then sending a `SDLSetGlobalProperties` RPC.

 In a real-life scenario, you may wish to show the user a map or list of all available seats.
 This example is only meant to show you how to access the data not build your UI/UX.
 An array of seats can be found in the `SDLGetSystemCapabilityResponse`s `seatLocationCapability`s `seat` array.
 Each `SeatLocation` object within the `seats` array will have a `grid` struct.
 This struct will tell you the seat placement of that particular seat.
 This information can be very useful for creating a map/list for users to select from.